vincentarelbundock/marginaleffects/README.md

 <!-- badges: end -->

-Compute and plot adjusted predictions, contrasts, marginal effects, and marginal means for 68classes of statistical models in `R`.
+Compute and plot adjusted predictions, contrasts, marginal effects, and marginal means for 68 classes of statistical models in `R`.
 Conduct linear and non-linear hypothesis tests using the delta method.

 ## Table of contents